Xastir/Xastir/README.developers.md

 ### Stable release process in a nutshell

 - Get master ready for a release.
-- Create a release branch and switch to it.
 - Update version number.
 - Test everything.
 - Tag the repo.